Scholars Online Chemistry for 2020-2021

 Scholars Online offers a an intensive introduction to chemistry covering the following topics:

 We will approach this mass of material through our texts, through discussion, through guided Web Tours, and through lab experiences.
 As we learn about the concepts and methods of modern chemistry, we will try to put them into perspective by addressing these questions:

-Students who satisfactorily complete the Chemistry course should be prepared to take the SAT II Chemistry Test.
-Students who also take the Advanced Option should be prepared to take the AP Chemistry Exam.
-Those interested in either exam should read the Chemistry SAT/AP Exam Preparation page, and contact the instructor if they have questions.
+Standard Exam Preparation: Students taking the Chemistry course should be well prepared to take both the SAT II Chemistry Test.
+Students completing extra lab work should be prepared to take the AP Chemistry exam.
+Those interested in either exam should read the Chemistry Exam Preparation page, and contact the instructor if they have questions.

 Enrollment: To enroll in this course, or for further information on Scholars Online, please visit the Scholars Online Website.